sillyfrog/aiopulse2/README.md

 ## Asynchronous library to control Rollease Acmeda Automate roller blinds with the Pulse v2 Hub

-This is an updated fork of (aiopulse)[https://github.com/atmurray/aiopulse/] for the v2 hub (note: this is _not_ compatible with teh v1 hub, use `aiopulse` for that).
+This is an updated fork of [aiopulse](https://github.com/atmurray/aiopulse/) for the v2 hub (note: this is _not_ compatible with teh v1 hub, use `aiopulse` for that).
 The protocol implementation uses a combination of WebSockets and a TCP connection using a serial like protocol.
 See the project wiki page for details.

-Requires Python 3.7 or later and uses asyncio and (websockets)[https://pypi.org/project/websockets/].
+Requires Python 3.7 or later and uses asyncio and [websockets](https://pypi.org/project/websockets/).

-It has been primarily developed as an integration for (Home Assistant)[https://www.home-assistant.io/].
+It has been primarily developed as an integration for [Home Assistant](https://www.home-assistant.io/).

 ### Installing